SamuelLo1/ExpressAuth/README.md

      **AWS_SECRET_ACCESS_KEY**

 5. store the AWS secret name to access the secrets as **AWS_SECRET_NAME** within the .env file
-6. include a .gitignore file and include .env inside the .gitignore file
-7. run `npm i` to install all node module dependencies and you are set!
+6. run `npm i` to install all node module dependencies and you are set!

 ### Using the API: